Towards U(N|M) knot invariant from ABJM theory: Introduction

 In this case the parameter $q$ is associated with the level of Chern--Simons theory as $q = \exp \left( 2\pi i / (k+2) \right)$.
-This prescription to derive the knot invariant is quite general: when the fundamental representation $R = \square$ is replaced by a generic representation, one obtains the colored Jones polynomial, and $\SU(N)$ and $\SO(N)/\Sp(N)$ generalizations provide HOMFLY and Kauffman polynomials, respectively.
+This prescription to derive the knot invariant is quite general: when the fundamental representation $R = \square$ is replaced by a generic representation, one obtains the colored Jones polynomial, and $\SU(N)$ and $\SO(N)/\Sp(N)$ generalizations provide the HOMFLY and Kauffman polynomials, respectively.

-The knot polynomial is usually defined by the Skein relation with a proper normalization of the unknot invariant.
+The knot polynomial is usually defined by the Skein relation with a proper normalization condition for the unknot invariant.
 Although it is in principle computable for any knots based on that definition, their expressions get much complicated as the number of crossings in knots increases, or the representation of the knot polynomial becomes highly involved.
-For a particular class of knots, the unknot and also torus knots, there is a useful integral representation of the knot invariant~\cite{Lawrence:1999CMP,Beasley:2009mb,Kallen:2011ny,Brini:2011wi}, which is applicable to a generic gauge group and representations.
+Thus it is not yet achieved to write down such a knot invariant in a closed form.
+On the other hand, for a particular class of knots, the unknot and also torus knots, there is a useful integral representation of the knot invariant~\cite{Lawrence:1999CMP,Beasley:2009mb,Kallen:2011ny,Brini:2011wi}, which is applicable to a generic gauge group and representation.
 This is based on the matrix integral formula for the partition function of Chern--Simons theory, especially defined on a three-sphere $S^3$, and then given as the expectation value of the character in the corresponding group.

 In this paper we consider a supergroup character average with the supermatrix Chern--Simons theory, known as the ABJM matrix model~\cite{Kapustin:2009kz}, towards a supersymmetric generalization of the knot invariant.
 This supermatrix model is derived from $\N=6$ superconformal Chern--Simons--matter theory with gauge group $\U(N)_k \times \U(N)_{-k}$, which is so-called ABJM theory~\cite{Aharony:2008ug}, by implementing the localization technique for the path integral.
-In this theory the Wilson loop, in particular the half BPS operator, is described by a holonomy with a superconnection taking a value in $\U(N|N)$, which is written as a supergroup character~\cite{Drukker:2009hy}.
+In this theory the circular Wilson loop, in particular the half-BPS operator, is described by a holonomy with a superconnection taking a value in $\U(N|N)$, which is written as a supergroup character~\cite{Drukker:2009hy}.
 Thus it is expressed in terms of the supersymmetric Schur function~\cite{Bars:1982ps,Berele:1987yi}.
 In this sense the average we compute here is expected to be an unknot invariant for $\U(N|N)$ theory.